NUMBER OF ROOMS: 10 bedrooms and 1 Datcha cabin

 BREAKFAST: €15, with coffee or tea, artisanal bread and viennoiseries, organic and local orange and apple juices, homemade yogurts and compotes, walnut cake, jams, granola, cereals, cheeses, charcuterie…

-LITTLE LUXURY: Splashing around in the pool, which is heated from early May through late September.
+LITTLE LUXURY: Splash around in the pool which is heated from early May through late September.